Child Safe Shutters: The Complete Perth Family Guide

 5. Are shutters safer than blinds and curtains?

-Compliance tip (Australia): If you’re replacing corded products, ensure they comply with Australia’s mandatory safety standards for internal window coverings.
-See the ACCC product safety guidance on blind and curtain cords and WA’s blind and curtain cord safety advice.
+Compliance tip (Australia): If you’re replacing corded products, always ensure they comply with Australia’s current mandatory safety standards for internal window coverings.

 Glossary of Terms